oldfartdeveloper/orphanage-trip/orphanage-trip.md

 ## Before We Start

-This document assumes that you do NOT want to use **Google Maps** or **Apple Maps** for navigating to the orphanage but are relying on this document for your navigation.
-This document is available either as a paper file (print this file from your browser) or you are keeping this page open in your browser until the trip is complete.

-### CAUTION

-> If your browser loses this page and you have to reload the page, this will require that your cell phone will need to use your cellular service.
-Which will only be available if you've enabled cellular coverage in Mexico.

-If this is a concern for you, then print this file from your browser before starting the trip or store its PDF in your phone's local storage where your can view it offline.

 ### Things You Need

 1. **Does everyone in your party have a passport?
 If not, now is a good time to go retrieve it!**
 1. **Do you have $12 for tolls charged by the Ensenada Scenic Highway?  $12 covers the cost in both directions.**
 1. **Be sure to buy Mexican insurance *online* before meeting up with the group on Saturday.** Most people in our group buy it from Auto Club.
-It is highly recommended that you do not enter Mexico w/o Mexican insurance; if you are in an accident, it is likely that the Mexican authorities will not release you through the border until claims are solved.
+It is highly recommended that you do not enter Mexico w/o Mexican insurance; if you are in an accident, it is likely that the Mexican authorities will not release you through the border until claims are resolved.

 ## Driving Instructions to Orphanage from Dianne's House